Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds

-None of our 3D models reach the magnetically arrested disk (MAD) state, therefore, strong Poynting-dominated jets are not present, despite a high-magnetization funnels, $\sigma \sim 50$, produced at evolved state.
-The neutrino emissivity mainly depends on the internal energy of the disk.
-As long as winds are not strongly enhanced by magnetization, the neutrino luminosity remains dominant.
-When mass ejection increases, it proceeds smoothly, so the thermal energy does not vary abruptly.
+None of our 3D models reach the magnetically arrested disk (MAD) state; therefore, strong Poynting-dominated jets are absent, despite high-magnetization funnels ($\sigma \sim 50$) forming at later stages.
+The neutrino emissivity is mainly dependent on the internal energy of the disk.
+As long as winds are not strongly enhanced by magnetization, neutrino luminosity remains dominant.
+When the mass ejection increases, it proceeds smoothly; thus, the thermal energy does not vary abruptly.
 Based on the estimated mass loss, we find that magnetized disks can produce both strong winds and significant neutrino emission.

-In several cases, the magnetization decreases with time while the neutrino luminosity becomes dominant.
-Even in such conditions, when the jet becomes weakly magnetised, it can still successfully penetrate the post-merger environment.
-Its efficiency does not appear to be strongly affected by the degree of magnetisation in our initial conditions, implying that jet launching can still occur under low-magnetisation scenarios.
-As shown by e.g., \citet{Ruiz2017} and \citet{Hayashi2025}, after a binary merger, the neutrino energy flux can exceed the magnetic energy flux by up to three orders of magnitude.
-This dominance may challenge jet-launching mechanisms, especially those relying on Poynting-driven jets \citep[e.g.,][]{Aguilera-Miret2024}.
-In contrast, collapsar models show the opposite behaviour: initially, a strong magnetic flux is required to penetrate the stellar envelope \citep{Burrows_2007,KomissarovBarkov2009}, and the magnetic flux decreases over time while the neutrino luminosity maintains the ram pressure once the jet has cleared the dense material \citep[e.g.,][]{ObergaulingerAloy2020}.
+In several cases, the magnetization decreases with time, while the neutrino luminosity becomes dominant.
+Even when the jet becomes weakly magnetized, it can still successfully penetrate the post-merger environment.
+Jet efficiency does not appear to be strongly affected by the degree of magnetization in our initial conditions, implying that jet launching occurs even in low-magnetization scenarios. \citet{Ruiz2017} and \citet{Hayashi2025} show that, after a binary merger, the neutrino energy flux can exceed the magnetic energy flux by up to three orders of magnitude.
+This dominance challenges jet-launching mechanisms, especially those that rely on Poynting-driven jets \citep[e.g.,][]{Aguilera-Miret2024}.
+In contrast, collapsar models show the opposite behavior: strong magnetic flux initially is required to penetrate the stellar envelope \citep{Burrows_2007,KomissarovBarkov2009} and magnetic flux decreases over time while the neutrino luminosity maintains ram pressure once the jet has cleared the dense material \citep[e.g.,][]{ObergaulingerAloy2020}.